 Viewing 13 of 13 results

-The heart rate is the number of beats (rhythmic contractions) per minute of the heart (the muscular organ in the center of the chest that maintains circulation of the blood) and is a measure of cardiac activity.
+Your heart rate is the number of beats (rhythmic contractions) per minute of your heart.
+Your heart is the muscular organ, located in the chest, behind and to the left of the breastbone that maintains circulation of the blood.
+Heart rate is a measure of cardiac activity.

 - Athletes or people on certain medications may have a lower resting normal rate.